davidmam/bs32012-base/Software.md

 # Account registration

 ### Github
 Create an account at [Github](http://www.github.com).
 You will use this to keep your work in sync.
+You will have been sent an invitation to this repository.

 ### Life Sciences Computing
-Register your university ID for a Life Sciences account at the [Life Sciences Portal](https://lsd.lifesci.dundee.ac.uk/register/internal).
-You will need this to access the teaching server.
+You will have been registered for an account on the Life Sciences compute cluster.
+Details of access will be given in the first week.